121. The Principles of Living Out Normal Humanity

 Whenever one reveals a corrupt disposition or corrupt thoughts and ideas, it is no small matter.
 If you do not seek the truth to resolve them, it will be impossible to cleanse these corruptions.
 If, on the other hand, you can seek the truth rationally, then you will easily discern the root cause of your mistake and resolve the issue of your expressions of corruption.
 As you grow more able to withdraw into your spirit to wait and seek, it will be easy to find relevant passages of God’s words with which to discern the essence of the problem.
 By doing so, you will reveal your corruption less and less, and your rationality will grow more normal—and the more normal one’s rationality, the more they act within the boundaries, no longer speaking or acting based on their notions and imaginings.
 What does it mean to “act within the boundaries”?
 It means to act in a way that is in keeping with the standards of normal humanity, with one’s conscience, with the standards of God’s requirements, and with the truth principles.
 If, as soon as you are stirred to act, you do not think deeply, but wave your hands and say, “Just do it like that.
 It’ll be fine!” then are you acting with the good sense of normal humanity?
 Is there an expression of normal humanity in this?
 These are expressions that normal humanity should be without.
 Therefore, no matter what issue befalls you, you must first calm down and contemplate it, come before God, withdraw into your spirit, and become quiet—first seek from God how this matter should be done and how it should be discussed.
 Does this require a lot of time?
 No, it does not.
 Normal humanity contains these rational things, and people are able to restrain themselves and achieve them; whether they do simply depends on whether they are willing to practice in this way.
 If you wish always to show yourself off, always to stand on high, to parade yourself, to become an idol in others’ hearts and to establish your own image there, then you will always act rashly; you will never be able to come before God or withdraw into your spirit.
 If you always want to do things your own way, and if, having done so, you always think you have done something of great importance or accomplished some great undertaking, and that you are very talented and unlike ordinary people, then this means you are not walking the right path.
 Your heart must be quiet at all times, and when you encounter an issue, you must not become irritable and stubborn or act rashly.
 Do not be pretentious or false, but learn to be quiet, and act reasonably.
 These are the ways in which normal humanity should be manifested.

 When a person does not understand the truth, how great a role his conscience can play depends on what his humanity is like.
 If this person does not understand the truth and does not act according to his conscience, and you can neither see any aspect of his actions that shows any consideration for God’s intentions nor shows any reverence for God in him, then can this person be counted as possessing a conscience and humanity?
 What kind of person is this?
 This sort of person is precisely defined as someone without humanity who has fallen below the minimum standard of human conduct.
 He has no conscience, and he does things neither based in reason nor according to conscience.
 Some people do not understand many truths; they do not know what the right thing is to do when they encounter problems, and they have not mastered principles.
 What is to be done, then?
 The lowest standard they should meet is to act according to conscience.
 How should one act according to conscience?
 The particulars are that, when a person acts, he must do so relying on a true heart, and be worthy of God’s having given us this life, and worthy of this God-given opportunity to attain salvation.
 Once you have met this bare minimum of standards, you will have obtained protection; you will not then so easily do things to disobey God or shirk your responsibilities, nor will you be so liable to act in a perfunctory manner.
 You will also not be so prone to scheming for your own position, fame, fortune, and future.
 This is the role that conscience plays.
-The most fundamental and important components of one’s humanity are conscience and reason.
+Conscience and reason should both be components of a person’s humanity.
+These are both most fundamental and most important.
 What kind of person is one who lacks conscience and does not have the reason of normal humanity?
 Generally speaking, he is a person who lacks humanity, a person of bad humanity.

 In order to restore the likeness of a normal person, that is, to achieve normal humanity, people cannot merely please God with their words.
 They only harm themselves in doing so, and it does not benefit their entry or transformation.
 Therefore, to attain transformation, people must practice little by little.
 They must enter slowly, seek and explore bit by bit, enter in from the positive, and live a practical life of truth; a life of a saint.
 Thereafter, real things, real events, and real environments allow people to have practical training.
 People are not required to pay any lip service; instead, they are to train in real environments.
 People first come to realize that they are of poor caliber, and then they eat and drink of God’s words normally, and enter into and practice normally as well; only in this way can they obtain reality, and this is how entry may occur even more rapidly.
 In order to transform people, there must be some practicality; they must practice with real things, real events, and real environments.
 Can one achieve true training by relying on church life alone?
 Could people enter into reality this way?
 No!
 If people are unable to enter into real life, then they are unable to transform their old lifestyle and ways of doing things.
 This is not entirely due to people’s laziness and high level of dependency, but rather it is because people simply do not have the capacity for living, and, moreover, they have no understanding of God’s standard of the likeness of a normal person.
 In the past, people were always talking, speaking, communicating—and they even became “orators”—yet none of them sought transformation in their life disposition; instead, they blindly sought profound theories.
 Thus, people of today must change this religious style of belief in God in their lives.
 They must enter into practice by focusing on one event, one thing, one person.
 They must do it with focus—only then can they attain results.
 People’s transformation begins with a change in their essence.
 The work must be aimed at people’s essence, their life, and at their laziness, dependency, and slavishness—only in this way can they be transformed.